 - You must submit a U.S. Department of Labor temporary labor certification with the H-2A petition.

 How We Can Help

-Youngblood & Associates works to secure H-2A visas exclusively for the nursery, greenhouse, and hemp industries.
+Youngblood & Associates works to secure H-2A workers exclusively for the nursery, greenhouse, and hemp industries.
 Our team is highly experienced in business agriculture and committed to these industries, and Youngblood & Associates’ firm founder and H-2A visa attorney has in-depth knowledge of both the nursery and hemp business.
 Our commitment, knowledge, and experience means that we provide superior representation and support throughout the season.

 Youngblood & Associates will:

 - Provide a one-on-one legal consultation to determine your labor needs